9 Clouds Automotive Marketing Blog

-- Integrated lead ads
+- Integrated Lead Ads

 1. Facebook Offer Ads for Auto Dealers

 Dealerships like Paragon Honda have already earned big ROI from offer ads on Facebook.
-Offer ads allow your audience to instantly “redeem” a limited amount of coupons for a certain special at your dealership.
+Offer ads allow your audience to instantly “redeem” a limited number of coupons for a certain special at your dealership.

 While our team thinks offer ads are best suited for service promotions, we can also see them being used for group-specific incentives that might not be best suited for public website content, such as discounts for military and first responders.